 Get your heart pumping with a bike ride on the Ohio & Erie Canal Towpath Trail, which currently stretches 87 miles.
 Cycle one way and then ride the rails back to your starting point with the “Bike Aboard” program from the Cuyahoga Valley Scenic Railroad.

-Kick back and relax at the Winking Lizard, also located in Peninsula, with wings and an ice-cold beer.
+Kick back and relax on the patio at the Winking Lizard, also located in Peninsula, with wings and an ice-cold beer.
 If you’re really feeling adventurous, try the Fire in the Hole sauce on your wings — can you take the heat?

 Take a hike.
 The Cuyahoga Valley National Park offers more than 125 miles of trails, but since you’re already nearby, check out the Brandywine Falls area.
 The 65-foot waterfall can be viewed from a boardwalk, while the 1.5-mile Brandywine Gorge Trail lets you explore beyond the waterfall.